The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 However, the position is slightly different for non-residents in receipt of UK cash dividends, see below.

-Note that the Scottish income tax rates only apply to the non-savings non-dividend income (commonly referred to in practice as non-savings income) of Scottish taxpayers.
-As far as the dividend income of Scottish taxpayers is concerned, it is the UK tax bands and rates that apply.
-For the definition of Scottish taxpayer, see the Proforma income tax calculation guidance note.
+Note that the Scottish and Welsh income tax rates and bands only apply to the non-savings non-dividend income (commonly referred to in practice as non-savings income) of Scottish and Welsh taxpayers.
+As far as the dividend income of Scottish or Welsh taxpayers is concerned, it is the UK tax bands and rates that apply.
+For the definition of a Scottish taxpayer and a Welsh taxpayer, see the Proforma income tax calculation guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.